 The formation of female brass bands was not consistent across Australia and it is evident that in some States the idea of female brass bands was not supported.
 Nevertheless, it is interesting to note where they formed (and which bands they were).
 Holman (2018) has listed these bands as having existed in the time period from 1900-1950:

-later than the bands in South Australia, although obviously the Salvation Army female band is an exception.
+Both New South Wales and Queensland had female bands, but these were formed much later than the bands in South Australia, although obviously, the Salvation Army female band is an exception.
 The Silver City Ladies’ Brass Band was formed in Broken Hill in 1940 and the Brisbane Ladies band was formed around the same time (“Concert To Mark Formation Of Women’s Brass Band In City,” 1940; Holman, 2018).
-On a side note, it is the idea of a female band forming in Brisbane that brought out another bout of sexist (and instrumentalist?) behaviour in the media with the publication of a letter in a local newspaper in 1934 (“That Ladies’ Band,” 1934).
-As can be seen by the article, the language says it all and mirrors that of the writing from 1906 – old attitudes don’t seem to go away.
-In later years, as mentioned in a previous blog post, a girls’ brass band was started at Balranald High School and a picture of them is in this article from 1949 (“GIRLS and a BRASS BAND,” 1949).
+On a side note, it is the idea of a female band forming in Brisbane that brought out another bout of sexist (and instrumentalist?) behavior in the media with the publication of a letter in a local newspaper in 1934 (Incredulous, 1934).
+As can be read in the letter, the language says it all and mirrors that of the writing from 1906 – old attitudes don’t seem to go away.
+In later years, as mentioned in a previous blog post, a girls’ brass band was started at Balranald High School and a picture of them is in this article from 1949 (de Korte, 2018; “GIRLS and a BRASS BAND,” 1949).

 The story of the Sydney Ladies’ Brass band will be brought up later in this post as it has a special story which is interlinked with a story from Victoria.

-Female bands in Victoria?:
+Female bands in Victoria:

-Victoria has long been regarded as a centre of bands however when it came to female bands there was a proposal for starting a female brass band appeared in 1937, which is late compared to South Australia (“LADIES’ BAND PROPOSED,” 1937).
-One could perhaps view this as a battle against bandsmen conservatism.
+Further research shows that there was a proposal for starting a female brass band in 1937, which is late compared to development of more female brass bands in South Australia (“LADIES’ BAND PROPOSED,” 1937).
+One could perhaps view this as bandsmen conservatism.
 However, in amongst this came the remarkable story of Hilda Tansey who eventually became Australia’s first recognised female band conductor (Bound for Australia, 2014).